godotengine/godot-docs/classes/class_audiostreamwav.rst

 :ref:`Error<enum_@GlobalScope_Error>` **save_to_wav**\ (\ path\: :ref:`String<class_String>`\ )

 Saves the AudioStreamWAV as a WAV file to ``path``.
-Samples with IMA ADPCM format can't be saved.
+Samples with IMA ADPCM or QOA formats can't be saved.

 \ **Note:** A ``.wav`` extension is automatically appended to ``path`` if it is missing.